- Gavin Dick, NRLA Local Policy Officer

 The up-hill battle for landlords was focused on as new EPC and minimum energy efficiency standards (MEES) were discussed, drawing questions such as: “how realistic is it that landlords will be able to reach these standards” as well as “where would the money come from to do so?”.

 A fair question, as landlords are only able to potentially benefit from a small, very exclusive number of funding options which — as highlighted previously by Propertymark — have historically fallen short of the needs within the PRS.

 The UK Government’s latest proposals for EPC band C presents a much tougher challenge for many properties across the country, without fully considering the range of property types in PRS.
 Landlords across the country are being presented with financial and practical challenges.

-Douglas reiterated Propertymark’s call for the UK Government to invest in supporting landlords to make energy efficiency improvements by reintroducing an improved and enhanced Green Homes Grant Voucher Scheme and ensuring that policies extend beyond a one-size-fits-all approach.
+Douglas reiterated in Propertymark’s representations to HM Treasury our call for the UK Government to invest in supporting landlords to make energy efficiency improvements.
+This can be achieved by reintroducing an enhanced Green Homes Grant Voucher Scheme and ensuring that policies extend beyond a one-size-fits-all approach.

 The 2021 Autumn Budget will be delivered on October 27 alongside a three-year spending review and HM Treasury’s call for representations to be considered as part of its decisions closed 30 September 2021.